Chikkaiah Government Arts and Science College

-Chikkaiah Naicker College is a general degree college in Erode, Tamil Nadu.
+Chikkaiah Government Arts and Science College (the erstwhile Chikkaiah Naicker College) is a state government run general degree college in Veerappanchatram, Erode, Tamil Nadu.
 The college is affiliated with Bharathiar University.
 This college offers different courses in arts, commerce and science.

 History

-Chikkaiah Naicker College was founded by Thiru.M.Chikkaiah Naicker, on 12 July 1954 under the able guidance of social reformer and philanthropist Thiru.E.V.Ramasamy alias "Periyar" along with many other philanthropists who generously donated, and appropriately named initially as "Mahajana College" affiliated to the University of Madras.
-Though the institution is a Government-aided one, it has been directly administered by the Government of Tamil Nadu for the past 17 years (since 1998) through the Regional Joint Director of Collegiate Education, Coimbatore Region and later by appointing him/her as the "Caretaker" for the past 13 years, as per the sec 30 of Tamil Nadu Private Colleges Regulation (TNPCR) Act, 1976.
+The college was founded as Mahajana college on 12 July 1954 under the able guidance of social reformer and philanthropist E. V. Ramasamy along with many other philanthropists who generously donated, and appropriately named initially as "Mahajana College" affiliated to the University of Madras.
+And later it was then renamed as Chikkaiah Naicker College (as a Government aided college) in memory of the founder M. Chikkaiah Naicker.
+Later due to management issues, it was directly administered by the Government of Tamil Nadu from 1998 till Feb 2025 through the Regional Joint Director of Collegiate Education, Coimbatore Region, as per the sec 30 of Tamil Nadu Private Colleges Regulation (TNPCR) Act, 1976.

+And from 11th March, 2025, an act came into force after the approval of The President of India, for the transfer and vesting of the institution by the government of Tamilnadu.
+Since then, it has been renamed as Chikkaiah Government College of Arts and Science and functioning as a complete Government institution.

 Academics

 Started humbly and exclusively for boys with a strength of 150 students then, it has grown in these sixty years into a co-educational institution, with a strength of 1200 students, offering undergraduates and postgraduate programmes, along with diploma and research programmes.